parmar94/parmar94/README.md

 ### 🚀 What I'm Working On

-I’m currently focused on:
+Right now, I'm focused on:
-- Developing and optimizing microservices in GoLang
-- Enhancing cloud infrastructure on AWS
+- **Building Full-Stack Applications**: I love turning concepts into fully functional, user-friendly applications, blending responsive frontends with powerful backends.
+- **Enhancing Cloud Infrastructure**: From AWS to Firebase, I’m continuously exploring ways to optimize cloud setups for speed, scalability, and reliability.
-- Experimenting with serverless architectures and event-driven systems
+- **Exploring Serverless and Event-Driven Architectures**: I'm diving into serverless solutions and event-driven designs to create efficient, scalable systems that handle real-world demands.

+I’m passionate about pushing my skills to the next level and always looking for innovative ways to make technology work better, faster, and smarter.

 ---